Skip to footer content

 1.3.
 Liskov Substitution Principle (LSP)

-The Liskov Substitution emphasizes that objects of a superclass be replaceable with objects of a subclass without affecting the correctness of the program.
+The Liskov Substitution Principle emphasizes that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
 In C#, this principle encourages polymorphism to ensure that derived classes can use their base classes interchangeably.

 Solid Principles C# (How It Works For Developers) Figure 4